Amherst-Statistics/RWorkshop2017-09/README.md

 ### Shared RStudio server

-Registrants will receive login and password information for the shared RStudio server.
+Registrants will receive login and password information for the shared RStudio server (connect to the following URL with a browser: 165.227.110.194:8787).

+The server and workshop folder will be available until Friday, September 15th: please be sure to download any files that you would like to save.

 ## Schedule